 - Regulates and adjusts operating controls.

 - Responds to call outs for all shops and takes appropriate action.

-- Must be computer literate in order to monitor building automation system and to respond to alarms generated by the software.
+- Must have adequate computer skills to monitor building automation system and to respond to alarms generated by the software.

 Knowledge, Skills, and Abilities

-Language Skills: Must be able to read and interpret drawings and specifications and must be able to effectively communicate with supervisor, co-workers and other staff and faculty within the community.
+Must be able to read and interpret construction drawings and specifications and must be able to effectively communicate with supervisor, co-workers and other staff and faculty within the community

 - Must be knowledgeable of related OSHA and EPA regulations and be able to effectively communicate regulations to others.